 Adjustments to the Travel Budget

 Aside from my card issues in Limache, there really isn’t much to do to save money.
 This averaged just $3 per day during my trip, or $5.60 for the days I actually used public transportation, so I don’t think this is a budget breaker.
 The only way to save money is to limit your journeys on public transportation.
-That said, I don’t think this area of your Chile travel budget will be a deal breaker.
+That said, I don’t think this area will bust your Chile travel budget.

 Food

 This is the one area where I spent more than normal while traveling.
 I averaged nearly $22 per day on food.
-This number could have been lower, but I had extra pesos that I needed to use up.
+This number could have been lower, but I had extra pesos that I needed to use up, so I treated myself.

 My travel philosophy is to eat one big meal out per day.
 For breakfast, I will either eat included breakfast at the hotel or will get some basic groceries (fruit and cereal).
 I’ll then eat my big meal for lunch.
 If I was still hungry for dinner, I would grab snacks from the grocery store.
 Oh, and I had a scoop of ice cream every day.

 In Santiago, my food costs were normal (for me) and I averaged about $13 per day.
-In Viña del Mar and Puerto Varas, I treated myself and my food costs jumped to $25 per day.
+In Viña del Mar and Puerto Varas, I treated myself for a nice lunch nearly every day and my food costs jumped to $25 per day.
 That said, I was very happy with nearly meal I ate in these cities.
 And sometimes, you just have to treat yourself.

 The high food costs came from treating myself to nice lunches nearly everyday.
 They were delicious and filled me up, but it was definitely more expensive than it needed to be.